WHAT YOU SHOULD KNOW:

 AFTER YOU LEAVE:

-- Eye pressure medicines: These help decrease eye pressure.
+- Eye pressure medicines help decrease eye pressure.
 They may also decrease the amount of fluid your eyes make or help your eyes drain better.
-These medicines may be eyedrops or pills.

 You may need to return every 3 to 6 months to have your eye pressure checked.
-Bring your eyedrops and other medicines with you.
 Write down your questions so you remember to ask them during your visits.

 Medical alert identification:

 Wear medical alert jewelry or carry a card that says you have glaucoma.
-Ask where to get these items.
+Ask your PHP where to get these items.

 - Your symptoms get worse, even after treatment.